hashicorp/vault-guides/operations/rotate-linux-windows-passwords/README.md

 ```

 ### Step 5: Rotate the root password
 Run these commands on the linuxdemo instance.
-Use the Vault token you created in Step 2.
+Use the Vault token you created earlier.
 You do not need to install Vault on this Linux instance.
 The update script uses the built-in `curl` command to securely save newly generated credentials in Vault.
 The script requires three arguments, the username, the length of the randomly generated password, and your Vault URL.
 ```
 sudo /bin/su - root
 cd /tmp